clabe45/shulkr/README.md

 Shulkr is a tool that decompiles multiple versions of Minecraft and commits each version to Git

+*Version 0.3 altered the directory structure of the generated sources.
+It is recommended to regenerate all commits after upgrading.
+See the [changelog] for more info.*

 ## Requirements

 - Git